opencontrolplane/documentation/CONTRIBUTING.md

 ### Feature requests

 OpenCP follows the [Kubernetes Enhancement Proposal (KEP) model](https://github.com/kubernetes/enhancements/tree/master/keps) for new feature/enhancement discussion and development.
-If you have an idea for a new feature for OpenCP, please submit a new KEP based on the [OpenCP KEP template](./enhancement-proposals/).
+If you have an idea for a new feature for OpenCP, please submit a new enhancement proposal based on the [OpenCP KEP template](./enhancement-proposals/).

 ### Pull Requests